 If it is a double acting cylinder, not only has the new air got to travel from the valve to the cylinder, but the air presently in the air cylinder has to travel back down the exhaust air line to atmosphere.

-Installing a quick exhaust at the cylinder ports will allow the air, exhausting from the cylinder, to exit the cylinder and the air line right at the cylinder port, rather than having to travel back down the air line to the valve exhaust.
+Installing a quick exhaust in the cylinder ports will allow the air, exhausting from the cylinder, to exit the cylinder and the air line right at the cylinder port, rather than having to travel back down the air line to the valve exhaust.

 When air is flowing into the air cylinder through the quick exhaust, the ball or flap inside the q.e. valve seats on the exhaust port preventing air escaping from there, and the compressed air has full flow access to the cylinder port to begin moving the air cylinder piston.